 It is confirmed that the Leicester City forward holds a Zambian nationality.
 Digging down into his ancestral roots, Patson Daka’s family have their origin from Kafue, a town in Lusaka Province of Zambia.

 Asides from its beautiful industrial estate, Kafue is famous for being the home of Nitrogen Chemicals of Zambia, where agricultural fertilizers are made.

-Again, where Patson Daka’s parents lived (their hometown – Kafue) is 49.8 kilometers from Lusaka (Zambia’s capital).
+Again, where Patson Daka’s parents lived (their hometown – Kafue) is 49.8 kilometres from Lusaka (Zambia’s capital).

-As recalled earlier, Patson Daka’s Father before his death played football with Nitrogen Stars of Kafue.
-This local club is owned by the Nitrogen Chemicals of Zambia Limited.
+As recalled earlier, Patson Daka’s Father before his death, played football with Nitrogen Stars of Kafue.
+This local club is owned by Nitrogen Chemicals of Zambia Limited.